 The Financial Stability Report has been published semiannually since 2004.
 Its contents are disseminated through various channels, including presentations to the Senate’s Finance Committee, authorities and other specialized audiences composed by various financial market participants, and to the general public.
 Likewise, all statistical information contained in the Financial Stability Report is available on the Bank’s website.

-Financial Stability Report Second Half 2019
+Financial Stability Report First Half 2020

 This Report analyzes developments in the macroeconomic and financial environment in Chile and abroad that are relevant to the stability of its financial system; the evolution of borrowing by and the payment capacity of the main users of credit in the economy, conditions affecting non-bank financial intermediaries and the impact of these developments on the banking system and the Chilean economy's international financial position.